-Nevada misdemeanors remain on a person’s criminal record forever unless the person gets them sealed.
-Depending on the case, misdemeanor convictions may be sealed from a person’s criminal record either one, two, or seven years after the case closes.
-And if the misdemeanor charge gets dismissed, the person can pursue a Nevada record seal immediately.
+The simple answer is that in Nevada, a misdemeanor will stay on your criminal recordforever unless you get it sealed.
+Depending on the case, misdemeanor convictions may be sealed from your criminal record either one, two, or seven years after the case closes.
+And if the misdemeanor charge gets dismissed short of a conviction, you can pursue a Nevada record seal immediately.

 Note that the waiting period to get a record seal under NRS 179.245 begins after the case ends, not after the arrest and not after the conviction.
 A case ends when the defendant completes all the sentencing terms, and the judge officially closes the case.